Chief Finance and Administration Officer

 - Develop models for CEO for forecasting, business planning, and reporting.

 - Review and report on monthly financial position to CEO.

 - Review and approve monthly cash flow projections for Country Offices.

 - Quarterly, assess organizational performance against both the annual budget and Building Markets Strategic Plan.

-- Prepare reports and make recommendations that ensure sound financial management and stability.
+- Make recommendations that ensure sound financial management and stability.